byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***Cultivating intimacy within nature.***

 ***Honoring the uniqueness of the self,*** breaking free of boundaries, having reverence for ones own body within nature.
 Avoiding pre-stylization of movement in life, taking off the 'cultural amour', allowing direct experience to evoke feelings.

-Going beyond, using the feelings to expand into the 'living' style of ones life through All the senses, connected within the built and cultivated forms.
+Going beyond, using the feelings to expand into the 'living' style of ones life through the kinesthetic sense.

+Kinesiology is a powerful tool for accessing information from the body’s innate wisdom, and the unconscious mind.
+It works by experiencing how the strength of a muscle is affected by focusing on an external stimulus or part of the body.
+With Kinesiology, one can have a visceral experience of how the body is affected by the introduction of specific foods, scents, music, bio-logical and other environ-mental factors, along with verbal statements, coming together and sharing in a safe space.
+Using the experience, testing the strength of different systems in the body and its surrounding energetic structure.

 **Love;** to feel how things are, allowing the physical body too recognize itself as part of nature, a part of the living systems.

-***Calling home; Actions that biologically transfer through nature.***
+***Calling home; Actions that biologically transfer through too nature.***

 ![Home](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumLiving015Web.JPG)

-***Contact made manifest.***
+***Contact made manifest, connected through matter.***

 #### *Vivarium ~ place of life*

-*An interactive space curated to connect; explore, learn, reflect, ... on how people interact, impact and live within personal environments; homes, work, travel, ..., spaces.*
+*An interactive space curated to connect; explore, learn, reflect, ... on how people interact, impact and live within ones personal environments; homes, work, travel, ..., spaces.*

-**Vivarium**- (Latin, literally for "place of life"; plural: vivaria or vivariums) is an area, usually enclosed, for keeping and raising animals or (in this case People and biological ecosystems) plants for observation or research.
+**Vivarium**- (Latin, literally for "place of life"; plural: vivaria or vivariums) is an area, usually enclosed, for keeping and raising animals and plants for observation or research.
 Often, a portion of the ecosystem for a particular species is simulated on a smaller scale, with controls for environmental conditions.

-**The way out is a personal responsibility, the way out is in the soil.
-When the soil is healed the soul follows.**
+In this case; People and biological ecosystems ...
+A "Place of Life" designed around the human forum and its needs.

 ![Harmonize with the Natural World.](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomPatioweb.jpg)